rigard/rulebooks/pages/how-to-help.md

 Spiffy!

 ## Report Bugs & Request Features
-To report a bug or request a feature, you can either [create an Issue on GitHub](https://github.com/camden/rulebooks) or tweet at @camdenbickel.
+To report a bug or request a feature, you can either [create an Issue on GitHub](https://github.com/camden/rulebooks) or tweet at (@camdenbickel)[https://twitter.com/camdenbickel].

 ## Help Keep the Lights On
 If you're enjoying Rulebook.io, consider making a small donation to help with server costs.